utdb/combine/readme.md

 Combine - the Combine Web Harvester
 ===================================

-Combine is a generic web harvesting architecture.
+Combine is a generic web harvesting architecture, built as part of the SmartCOPI project.

 The default location of this repository is:

-git@kas.ewi.utwente.nl:smartcopi/combine.git
+  git@github.com:utdb/combine.git

 Set up